From £25,1057

 It actually weights up quite a lot as your speed increases, and so the car generally follows the path you’ve chosen for it obediently enough around town, and has reasonable stability on A-roads and motorways, being more easy to place precisely than you’d first believed it might be.

 But the car never quite feels even moderately agile or keen underneath you.
 Handling response and cornering balance are respectable if underwhelming, with the always-on electronics activating early (although progressively) to counteract understeer before it can build if you go at a bend with any vigour.
+This may be fair enough, because Mokka owners probably won’t do that.

-It isn’t drastically uncomfortable, either, and you might not notice at all around town.
-But away from urban limits, you don’t need to take an interest in the driving experience to be aware of the repetitive minor disturbance to the general calm of the cabin.
+All of this combines to make the Mokka far from the most settled-riding car in its class.
+It isn’t drastically uncomfortable, and you might not take much notice around town if the roads are smooth, but on imperfect roads you don’t need to take an interest in the driving experience to be aware of the repetitive disturbance to the general calm of the cabin.

 You’ll also notice that there’s a fair amount of road surface noise admitted over coarser Tarmac and some wind flutter from around the top of the door seals.

-Assisted driving notes
+Vauxhall Mokka assisted driving notes

-Every Mokka gets a crash mitigation and avoidance system operating at low speeds and a lane keeping system as standard.
+Every Mokka gets a crash mitigation and avoidance system operating at low speeds and a lane-keeping system as standard.

 Plump for a mid-spec model and those are upgraded, the former system operating throughout the whole speed range, and the latter including a switchable Lane Positioning Assistant (albeit only for cars with auto gearboxes).